 Mid Michigan Community College (MMCC) is a public community college in Michigan with Harrison and Mount Pleasant campuses.
 The institution, founded in 1965, offers one- and two-year certificates and associate degrees in transfer, occupational, and health science programs.

 Kirkland Community Collage – Grayling

 Kirtland awards degree and certificate programs, including transfer associate degrees and areas of study in arts and sciences, business, professional programs, industrial trades, health science, public safety, and other programs.
 Evening and online courses are available.

 Lansing Community College – Lansing

 Each academic year, Lansing Community College provides 230 associate degree and certificate programs and about 1,150 courses.
 The Higher Learning Commission has granted its accreditation.
-LCC is al training center for the National Alternative Fuels Training Consortium.
+LCC is a training center for the National Alternative Fuels Training Consortium.
 Most of the classes in this center are located at the college’s West Campus.
 Student enrollment 18,000.

 Macomb Community College – Warren

 University transfer, early college, professional certification, job development, continuing education, and enrichment programs are among the college’s offerings.
-In addition, it offers bachelor’s degree completion and graduate-level programs It’s nationally famous University Center, which was founded in 1991.
+In addition, it offers bachelor’s degree completion and graduate-level programs It’s a nationally famous University Center, which was founded in 1991.